 ICSB evaluates each charter school's performance according to a set of academic, financial, and organizational compliance performance standards that are incorporated into the charter agreement.
 The academic performance standards will consider proficiency, growth, and comparative performance based on state standards and ICSB policies.
-A complete description of ICSB's Accountability System, including the required Accountability Plan performance indicators incorporated into each school's charter agreement, is available here: https://www.in.gov/icsb/school-performance/icsb-accountability-system/.
+A complete description of ICSB's Accountability System, including the required Accountability Plan performance indicators incorporated into each school's charter agreement, is available on ICSB's website under 'School Operations.'

-- 1) In addition to the indicators and measures described above, what other student performance goals does the governing board expect the school to achieve by the end of the first five-year charter term?
-Goals must be specific and measurable and must include a timeline by which the governing board will determine whether or not the school has achieved those student performance goals.
-Note: Goals may include both academic proficiency goals as well as non-academic measures, e.g. attendance, discipline, retention, participation in extra-curricular activities. - 2) In addition to mandatory state assessment and testing requirements (e.g., ILEARN, IREAD-3, IAM, GQE, etc.), identify the primary interim assessments the school will use to assess student learning needs and progress throughout the year (e.g., DIBELS, Acuity, TABE).
-More information and guidelines about formative/interim assessments and the formative assessment grant can be found here: https://www.in.gov/doe/students/assessment/. - 3) Explain how the school will collect and analyze student academic achievement data, use the data to refine and improve instruction, and report the data to the school community.
+- 1) Describe how the governing board will monitor student performance. - 2) In addition to mandatory state assessment and testing requirements (e.g., ILEARN, IREAD-3, IAM, SAT, etc.), identify the primary interim assessments the school will use to assess student learning needs and progress throughout the year (e.g., NWEA, DIBELS, Study Island).
+More information and guidelines about formative/interim assessments and the formative assessment grant can be found on IDOE's website using the search term 'assessment.' - 3) Explain how the school will collect and analyze student academic achievement data, use the data to refine and improve instruction, and report the data to the school community.
 If known, identify the person(s), position(s), and/or entities that will be responsible and involved in the collection and analysis of assessment data. - 4) Describe the information system the school will use to manage student performance data.
-Identify the staff member(s) who will be responsible for warehousing the data, interpreting the data for classroom teachers, and leading or coordinating professional development to improve student achievement. - 5) Explain the training and support that school leadership and teachers will receive in analyzing, interpreting, and using performance data to improve student learning. - 6) Describe the corrective actions the organization will take if the school falls short of student academic achievement expectations or goals as established by ICSB.
-Explain what would trigger such corrective actions and who would be responsible for implementing them.
+Identify the staff member(s) who will be responsible for warehousing the data, interpreting

+- the data for classroom teachers, and leading or coordinating professional development to improve student achievement. - 5) Explain the training and support that school leadership and teachers will receive in analyzing, interpreting, and using performance data to improve student learning. - 6) Describe the governing board or school will take if the school falls short of student academic achievement expectations or goals as established by ICSB.
+Explain what would trigger such actions and who would be responsible for implementing them.